r-vage/ComfyUI_RvTools/README.md

 - Extracts and includes short SHA-256 hashes for models, Loras, and embeddings in Civitai-compatible format.
 - Supports prompt removal for privacy and Lora token appending for full traceability.

-## Node Spotlight: Smart Loader Plus [RvTools]
+## Node Spotlight: Smart Loader Plus [Eclipse]

-The **Smart Loader Plus** is the flagship model loader for ComfyUI-RvTools, representing the next generation of checkpoint loading with comprehensive multi-format support, advanced configuration options, and intelligent workflow integration.
+The **Smart Loader Plus** is the flagship model loader for ComfyUI_Eclipse, representing the next generation of checkpoint loading with comprehensive multi-format support, advanced configuration options, and intelligent workflow integration.
 It's designed for power users who need maximum flexibility and control over their model loading pipeline.

 ### Outstanding Abilities